 Accommodations are an integral part of each student's educational success.
 Each year, the parents and student will meet with Bishop Chatard's Director of Academic Support to create an individualized education plan.
-Services ranging from a peer note-taking system to a less distracting testing environment, to national exam accommodations are part of the education plan discussion.
+Services offered to students as a part of their education plan can include things like peer note-taking systems to less distracting testing environments and national exam accommodations.

-To learn more about Bishop Chatard's Academic Support Program, visit www.BishopChatard.org/academics/academic-support/.
+To learn more about Bishop Chatard's Academic Support Program, visit www.BishopChatard.org/academics/academic-support.

 AMONG THE

-CLASS OF 2022
+CLASS OF 2024

 GRADUATES

 SERVED BY

 THE ACADEMIC

 SUPPORT

-PROGRAM,
+PROGRAM.